abijeet-dhillon/github_data_pipeline/docs/pipeline_outputs.md

-# Pipeline JSON Outputs
+# Retrieval JSON Outputs

-Each time `pipeline.py` runs, it creates a folder at `output/{owner_repo}` containing a fixed set of JSON files.
+Each time `python3 src/retrieval/runner.py` runs (or the legacy `retrieval.py` shim), it creates a folder at `output/{owner_repo}` containing a fixed set of JSON files.
 The notes below describe (1) what each file represents, (2) how the data is collected, and (3) what every key means in plain English so that anyone inspecting the JSON can immediately understand the contents.

 ---